rcastellotti/gr/README.md

-# GR - Evaluating Confidential Computing with Unikernels
+# GR - AMD Confidential Computing Technologies Evaluation Report

 ## Prepare the host toolchain
 Compile the custom OVMF and QEMU provided by AMD: